pdf-association/arlington-pdf-model/gcxml/README.md

 Java-based proof of concept CLI utility that can:

 1. convert an Arlington TSV file set into PDF version specific subsets (also as TSV)
-    - these new Arlington TSV file sets will be in `./tsv/X.Y` subfolders
+    - these new Arlington TSV file sets will be in `./tsv/X.Y` sub-folders
     - PDF version predicates such as `fn:SinceVersion`, `fn:Deprecated`, `fn:BeforeVersion` and `fn:IsPDFVersion` are processed for the Key and Type fields, with data structures from the future stripped out.

 1. convert an Arlington TSV file set into XML files based on the [Arlington XSD schema](/xml/schema/arlington-pdf.xsd).